anila-m/CurvaQ/README.md

-# QML-Toolbox
+# Toolbox: Total Absolute Variation
-A toolbox that analyses loss landscapes by combining metrics, ansatz characteristics and ZX-calculus
+This toolbox was implemented by X, Y, Z during a student research project in 2024.
+It provides tools to analyze loss landscapes by combining metrics, ansatz characteristics and ZX-calculus.
+I have added the metric total absolute variation.

 ## Dependencies
 The code contained in this repository requires the following dependencies: